 10. Final Thoughts.
 Start Small.
 Stay Consistent.
 Grow with Confidence

-If you run a small business in the Cotswolds, email marketing and digital marketing on the whole could be your most valuable tool.
+If you run a small business in the Cotswolds, email marketing and digital marketing could be your most valuable tools.
 It is personal.
 It is affordable.
 And it helps you build lasting relationships with people who already love what you do.

 Start with one email per month.
 Speak in your own voice.
 Offer something genuinely useful or thoughtful.
 And treat your readers like people, not leads.